Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 Let's pause to re-cap and re-orient.
 I started out talking about what I termed "separationism", which merely describes an outlook which tends towards demarcation and categorisation.
 Now we have seen several instances where separationism has governed Western conceptions of the world.

 Perhaps the most obvious manifestation of separationism is in personal individualism &ndash; the conviction that people are entities distinct from one another.
-According to the likes of Socrates, and to organised religion the distinction was encapsulated in eternal indivisible souls.
+According to the likes of Socrates and the Abrahamic God the distinction was encapsulated in eternal indivisible souls.
 The later semi-idealist theories of Descartes, while dispensing with the soul, still retained the essential element of distinguishing each ego as intrinsically different from all the others.

-The later Enlightenment principles of personal liberty and self-determination are clear descendants of this paradigm.
-(In fact, I tentatively claim that any philosophy founded on the Aristotelian deductive approach will fit in, or at least not contradict, this aspect of individualism.)
+(Subsequent Enlightenment principles of personal liberty and self-determination are also clear descendants of this paradigm.
+In fact, I tentatively claim that any philosophy founded on the Aristotelian deductive approach will fit in, or at least not contradict, this aspect of individualism.)

-Another thing these theories have in common is the separation of body from soul or body from mind (to re-iterate, the meaning of body changes subtly between the two cases), and the need to prioritise the soul / mind over the theologically / intellectually irrelevant body: we must exert whatever influence we can muster to keep the latter in check (I will return to this combatorial relationship in the section after next).
+Another thing these theories have in common is the separation of body from soul or body from mind (to re-iterate, the meaning of body changes subtly between the two cases), and the need to prioritise the soul / mind over the theologically / intellectually irrelevant body: we must exert whatever influence we can muster to keep the body from straying.
+I will return to this combatorial relationship in the [collapsable] section after next.

 <div class="expanding_section">
     <a href="#hide_existentialism" class="hide" id="hide_existentialism">+</a>